 10th Century: Persian Army

 It is known that high heels come from Iran previously known as Persia in the 10th century, and the Persian army had the honor of wearing them.
 At that time Persian army was the largest in the world and under the rule of Shah Abbas I when the country was in a chaotic position its army defeated Uzbeks.
 Thus, Persia took full control over the Persian Gulf and it is said that they gain success by using a different item on their feet.

 Show your masculinity

-On the battlefield, soldiers would have to stand on the stirrups to shoot the bow and arrow to kill the enemy.
+On the battlefield, soldiers would have to stand on stirrups to shoot the bow and arrow to kill the enemy.
 So, with the flat boots, the chances were that their shoes may slip, and eventually, they missed the target.
 That’s why high heels were invented.
 Thus, by wearing heels they could secure their feet in the stirrups while standing on the saddle and accurately target the subject.
-As owning horses were considered a symbol of wealth, so these Persian cavalry shoes were considered as a symbol of power and stability.
+As owning horses was considered a symbol of wealth, so these Persian cavalry shoes were considered a symbol of power and stability.
 You can show your masculinity to the enemy by wearing them that you are strong and you can crush them.

 17th Century: Kings in the United Kingdom